-- 35. Strategic and local plans should be informed throughout their preparation by a sustainability appraisal that meets the relevant legal requirements17.
+- 35. Strategic and local plans should be informed throughout their preparation by a sustainability appraisal that meets the relevant legal requirements.
 This should demonstrate how the plan has addressed relevant economic, social and environmental objectives (including opportunities for net gains).
 Significant adverse impacts on these objectives should be avoided and, wherever possible, alternative options which reduce or eliminate such impacts should be pursued.
 Where significant adverse impacts are unavoidable, suitable mitigation measures should be proposed (or, where this is not possible, compensatory measures should be considered). - 36.
 Strategic and local plans are examined to assess whether they have been prepared in accordance with legal and procedural requirements, and whether they are sound.
 Plans are 'sound' if they are: - a) Positively prepared provides a strategy which will, as a minimum, meet as much as possible of the area's objectively assessed needs (particularly for housing, using a clear and justified method to identify needs); and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development;

-17 The reference to relevant legal requirements refers to Strategic Environmental Assessment.
-Neighbourhood plans may also require Strategic Environmental Assessment but only where there are potentially significant environmental impacts.
+The reference to relevant legal requirements refers to Strategic Environmental Assessment.

-16 Neighbourhood plans must be in general conformity with the strategic policies contained in any development plan that covers their area.
+&lt;sup>16 Neighbourhood plans must be in general conformity with the strategic policies contained in any development plan that covers their area.